Darkle/MarkSearch/README.md

       - ##### Search:

         - The MarkSearch browser extension integrates with google.
-When you search for something in gooogle, you also search for it in MarkSearch.
+When you search for something in google, you also search for it in MarkSearch.
 So typing "hacker news" into google would result in the following:

         - ![Screenshot Of MarkSearch Extension Default Search]({{ '/assets/screenshots/screenshots-optimized/extensionDefaultSearch.png' | relative_url }})